myathsupaing/8_Week_SQL_Challenge/PizzaRunner/PizzaMetrics.md

 SELECT
   c.customer_id,
   SUM(
-    CASE WHEN c.exclusions <> ' ' OR c.extras <> ' ' THEN 1
+    CASE WHEN c.exclusions is not ' ' OR c.extras is not ' ' THEN 1
     ELSE 0
     END) AS at_least_1_change,
   SUM(
-    CASE WHEN c.exclusions = ' ' AND c.extras = ' ' THEN 1
+    CASE WHEN c.exclusions is ' ' AND c.extras is ' ' THEN 1
     ELSE 0
     END) AS no_change
-FROM customer_orders AS c
+FROM customer_orders1 c
-JOIN runner_orders AS r
+JOIN runner_orders1 r
   ON c.order_id = r.order_id
-WHERE r.cancellation != ' '
+WHERE r.distance IS NOT ' '
 GROUP BY c.customer_id
 ORDER BY c.customer_id;
 ````